 Immunohistochemistry is a complex method in which histological as well as immunological detection methods are combined.
 Tissue processing and handling prior to immunostaining, for example variations in fixation and embedding or the inherent nature of the tissue can cause inconsistent results (Nadji and Morales, 1983).
 Endogenous peroxidase or pseudoperoxidase activity may cause non-specific staining.
 The enzyme activity is blocked by incubation with hydrogen peroxide solution.
 Tissues containing Hepatitis B Surface Antigen (HBsAg) may give false positive results with HRP (horse radish peroxidase) detection systems (Omata et al, 1980).
 Inadequate counterstaining and mounting can influence the interpretation of the results.
 The colour intensity of the reaction product can decrease with time, especially when exposed to light.
-Overexposure with the protein blocking solution can result in decreasing signal intensity.
-Sanbio guarantee that the product will meet all requirements described from its shipping date until its expiry date, as long as the product is correctly stored and utilized.
+Sanbio guarantees that the product will meet all requirements described from its shipping date until its expiry date, as long as the product is correctly stored and utilized.
 No additional guarantees can be given.
-Under no circumstances shall Sanbio be liable for any damages arising out of the
+Under no circumstances shall Sanbio be liable for any damages arising out of the use of the reagent provided.